RemitaNet/remita-inline-sample/README.md

 # Remita Inline Sample
 > Our Web library lets you easily accept payments inside any web application.

 ![](payment-image.png)

 ## Usage

-Look at the sample Remita Inline Sample HTML file [remita-inline-sample.html](remita-inline-sample.html)
+To start using Remita Inline Checkout, refer to the [sample Remita Inline Sample HTML file](remita-inline-sample.html)

-You can change the key to the one assigned to you.

-You can obtain your API keys by signing up on [https://remita.net](https://remita.net) as an integrator.
+Please replace the 'public key' in the script with your assigned API key, which you can obtain by signing up as an integrator on [remita](https://remita.net).

 ## Development setup

-Integrating Remita Inline Checkout is as easy as including our JavaScript library at the bottom of the page where your checkout form is located.
+Integrating Remita Inline Checkout is a straightforward process.
+Include our JavaScript library at the bottom of the checkout form page, like so:
 ```sh
 <form>
     <script src="https://remitademo.net/payment/v1/remita-pay-inline.bundle.js"></script>